 Use a WLST command to enable access to more than one application using multiple tabs in a browser session.
 Refer to Section 188.8.131.52, "Configure Access to Multiple Applications" for more information.

 /oinav/** URL is not available in the Agent IAMSuite's resource list, then you must configure that resource.
 The high-level steps for this process follow:

 Note:For more information, refer to "Defining Resources in an Application Domain" in the Oracle Fusion Middleware Administrator's Guide for Oracle Access Management.

 Log in to the Oracle Access Management Console at

 Under Application Domains, select the agent under which the Oracle Privileged Account Manager URL is to be protected (for example,

-Choose Resources and click the create icon to add a new resource.
+Select the Resources tab and click the add icon to add a new resource.
 In the Resources table, enter the Resource Type, Host Identifier, and Resource URL value (

 /oinav/…/*) and click the Apply button.